 Starting in March 2020, amid rising concern surrounding the spread of COVID-19 throughout communities in the state, Governor Newsom issued Executive Orders N-25-20, N-29-20, and N-35-20 aimed at containing the coronavirus and which collectively modified certain requirements of the Brown Act.
 These Executive Orders were issued when the pandemic was hoped to be short-lived, but that has not turned out to be the case.
-Given recent surges in COVD 19 variants such as Delta and now Omicron, both with higher transmissivity levels than the original virus, the need for remote meetings and the need to reduce in-person gathering is greater than ever.
+Given recent surges in COVD 19 variants such as Delta, Omicron and now BA.2, all with higher transmissivity levels than the original virus, the need for remote meetings and the need to reduce in-person gathering is greater than ever.